Bids to Girls and Boys Junior National Championships (JNC) 2022

 Region Bids are all Bids that are distributed through the Region.
 This includes Bids earned by Region teams at Qualifiers, which have then upgraded their Bids.
 These Qualifier Bids then become Region Bids.

-– Any Bid to the Junior National Championships must either be accepted or declined before 3:00 PM of the first Monday following the conclusion of the last round of the Power League I or Gold Regional Championship.
+– Any Bid to the Junior National Championships must either be accepted or declined before 3:00 PM of the first Monday following the conclusion of the last round of the Power League I or Premier Regional Championship.
 Notice to accept or decline must be made in writing or email, signed by the subject team’s coach or club director, and delivered to the HOA office by the above-prescribed deadline.
 If such notice is not received in the prescribed form and by the above-referenced deadline, the Bid will be offered to the next finisher.
 If such occurs, the next finisher will have 24 hours to either accept or decline the Bid.

 – A team that accepts a JNC Bid from the Region is required to submit all appropriate forms and fees that may be required by the JNC registration process.
 It is highly recommended that each team makes itself aware of all requirements.

-– Any team allowing a Bid to ‘”drop’” and be lost for use by an HOA team, may be subject to sanctions, including but not limited to: being denied entry into the following season’s HOA Powerleague and/or the Gold Regional Championships.
+– Any team allowing a Bid to ‘”drop’” and be lost for use by an HOA team, may be subject to sanctions, including but not limited to: being denied entry into the following season’s HOA Powerleague and/or the Premier Regional Championships.
 It is imperative that a team that has accepted a Bid for JNC, notifies the HOA office immediately if unable to attend.
 This increases the likelihood that another HOA team can attend.